TurtleEngr/gitproj/doc/test/outline.md

 The last definition 'wins".

-1. /etc/gitproj.config.system - optional
-2. /etc/gitconfig - optional
+1. /etc/gitconfig - optional
-3. /home/USER/.gitconfig
+2. /home/USER/.gitconfig
-4. /home/USER/.gitproj.config.global (include.path at end of .gitconfig)
+3. /home/USER/.gitproj.config.global (include.path at end of .gitconfig)
-5. GIT_DIR/.git/config
+4. GIT_DIR/.git/config
-6. GIT_DIR/.gitproj.config.local  (include.path at beginning of GIT_DIR/.gitproj.config.$HOSTNAME)
+5. GIT_DIR/.gitproj.config.local (include.path at beginning of GIT_DIR/.gitproj.config.$HOSTNAME)
-7. GIT_DIR/.gitproj.config.$HOSTNAME (include.path at end of GIT_DIR/.git/config)
+6. GIT_DIR/.gitproj.config.$HOSTNAME (include.path at end of GIT_DIR/.git/config)
-8. Env. var. will override corresponding .git config vars.
+7. Env. var. will override corresponding .git config vars.
-9. Command line options will override env. var. and corresponding .git config vars.
+8. Command line options will override env. var. and corresponding .git config vars.

 Naming conventions for the config vars:

-* gpVar - if not already defined before script (#8), set the initial value to filse #1 through #7.
-The command line option can always set the value (#9)
+* gpVAR - if not already defined before script (#7), set the initial value to files #1 through #6.
+The command line option can always set the value (#8)

 git config vars are usually all lower case with words separated by hyphens (-).
-Bash variables usually use CamelCase, with each word beginning with an upper case letter (no hypens or underscores).
+Bash variables usually use CamelCase, with each word beginning with an upper case letter (no hyphens or underscores).

 ## Coding patterns

-* At the top off include files define exports for all the globals that the include file reads writes to.
+* At the top of include files define exports for all the globals that the include file reads writes to.

 * At the end of an include file, call a function that will define defaults for the important globals used by the include file.

 * For user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
-Put as much as possible into function in script's include file, so that the fucntions can be directly tested with unit test scripts found in doc/test.
+Put as much as possible into functions in the commands include file, so that the functions can be directly tested with unit test scripts found in doc/test.

-* Minimal vars: gpBin, cCurDIr, gpDoc, gpTest if a test script.
+* Minimal vars: gpBin, cCurDir, gpDoc, gpTest if a test script.
 All other vars can be defined from include files or from git config vars.

 * Define gpCmdName at the top of each each script, that is a main script